Mbeya Tanzania Travel Guide

 A short journey offers freshwater beaches, snorkeling, and unique cichlid fish.

-Mbeya is the starting point for the two wild safaris from The southern part of Tanzania and the overland routes to neighboring countries, inviting extended regional discoveries.
+Mbeya is the starting point for both the wild safaris from The southern part of Tanzania and the overland routes to neighboring countries, inviting extended regional discoveries.